-Analysis: The requested land use change for the site will functionally extend a Medium Residential land use designation west from the current Gaekwad Village PUD's Medium Density designated area and a series of smaller Commercial sites to the south along Hwy 42.
-Staff notes the request's "L-shaped" form will also isolate existing Rural Land designated acreage tracts and remainder portions of the overall parcels from the Urban Area.
-Staff has significant concerns that the proposed amendment is premature given the extent of existing and approved development recently underway in the area, particularly as it represents a further extension of Urban Area into the Rural Area, and concerns related to the area's existing transportation network concerns, as well as concerns raised by Marion County Fire and Sheriff emergency services, as such staff recommends the application is not consistent with FLUE Policy 2.1.19.
+Analysis: The requested land use change for the site will functionally extend a Medium Residential land use designation west from the current Gaekwad Village PUD's Medium Density designated area, projecting into and west/behind other Rural Area/Rural Land designated properties.
+Staff notes an isolated property surrounded by the subject property is currently owned by the trust agent representing the subject property.
+Staff has significant concerns that the proposed amendment is premature given the extent of existing and approved development recently underway in the area, particularly as it represents a further extension of Urban Area into the Rural Area and the area's existing transportation network concerns, as such staff recommends the application is not consistent with FLUE Policy 2.1.19.